nuejs/nue/packages/nuejs.org/blog/nue-1-beta/index.md

   caption: Same markup, but wildly different designs
   href: /docs/global-design-system.html

 Think of Nue like a modern-day [CSS Zen Garden](//csszengarden.com/): A demonstration of what you can accomplish with nothing but CSS.
-Nue frees you from implementing page layouts and basic UI elements over and over again so you can move faster with nothing but CSS.
-Or as Brad puts it:
+Nue frees you from implementing page layouts and basic UI elements over and over for every new page and project.
+Or as **Brad Frost** [puts it][gds]:

 > Global Design System improves the quality and accessibility of the world’s web experiences, saves the world’s web designers and developers millions of hours, and makes better use of our collective human potential. *Brad Frost*

-## CSS improvements
+## Improved CSS stack
 Nue has a powerful CSS theming system that supports [hot-reloading](/docs/hot-reloading.html), CSS inlining, error reporting, and automatic dependency management.
 This version improves the system with the following features: